Mel Morton: Storylines

-Mel arrives with her father, Jerry and her siblings Darryl and Kayleigh.
-She also has another brother, Finlay.
+Mel arrives with her father, Jerry (Michael Starke) and her siblings Darryl (Jonathan Dixon) and Kayleigh (Jessica Barden).
+She also has another brother, Finlay (Ramone Quinn).
 David Platt (Jack P. Shepherd) develops a crush on Mel, but she stood him up.
 He retaliates by lying that they have had sex but his mother, Gail Platt (Helen Worth) forces him to apologise.
-Mel applies to join the police force, and joins her friend Abi in training to become a full-time Police Constable.
-Her grandfather, Wilf Morton (Rodney Litchfield) writes a false obituary about himself and has it published in the local newspaper, believing that Mel's chances of joining the police force.
-He does so because of his known former dodgy dealings.
-Mel argues with her mother, Teresa when she arrives in Weatherfield.
+Mel applies to join the police force, and joins her friend Abi Sharpe (Rachael Elizabeth) in training to become a full-time Police Constable.
+Her grandfather, Wilf Morton (Rodney Litchfield) writes a false obituary about himself and has it published in the local newspaper, believing that Mel's chances of joining the police force may improve.
+He does so because of his known former dodgy dealings which may make the family also appear dodgy.
+Mel argues with her mother, Teresa (Karen Henthorn) when she arrives in Weatherfield.
 Mel goes on holiday and when she returns she discovers that Teresa has been lying to lengthen her stay in the Morton house.
 Mel asks Jerry to choose between herself and Teresa.
 Mel moves in with Abi when Jerry chooses Teresa.

 The aftermath of the controversial storyline that involved the character.

 Mel and Abi go on a night out to celebrate the end of their police training.
 Outside a bar venue, they witness a gang of girls fighting in the street.
 Abi calls the police and asks Mel to not get involved as they are both off duty, but she intervenes.
 Mel is punched and kicked by the girls and Abi attempts to break up the fight.
 She is assaulted with a glass bottle to the head and they further attack Abi by stamping on her head.
 The attackers are not charged with assault due to lack of evidence.
 Mel tries to get revenge on the girls but instead is confronted by Teresa and they reconcile.
 Teresa locates one of the attackers and follows her into the toilets and hits her over the head with a shoe.

 Teresa and Mel argue again Mel discovers Teresa's schemes and arrests Teresa for attempted murder.
 Jerry refuses to collaborate Mel's story and Teresa is released without charge.
 This damages Mel's reputation with her fellow police colleagues.
 Jerry, Kayleigh and Finlay leave Weatherfield to live in Spain.
 Mel chooses not to leave because she had only just become a qualified police officer.
 Mel is upset when Darryl bringing a drunken Teresa back to the house.
 Mel decides to leave Weatherfield and go and live with Abi permanently.